 en, application, interactive_carousel

-The FC Barcelona Foundation and UNICEF work together to promote positive sporting values around the world
+The FC Barcelona Foundation and the UNICEF are working to promote education through sport among the most vulnerable children

 The FC Barcelona Foundation and UNICEF signed its first agreement in September 2006 for a duration of five years.
 That agreement provided for the donation, by FC Barcelona, of 1.5 million euros per year to Unicef, to perform together, projects in the fight against AIDS.
 The understanding also included incorporating the logo of the UN Children's Agency on the front of the FC Barcelona football shirt.

 In 2011 this agreement was renewed for five more years, in which FC Barcelona will continue to donate 1.5 million euros annually, to Unicef, to implement, together, projects based on the promotion of education through sport.
 The renewal of the agreement also includes the Unicef logo on the back of the FC Barcelona football shirt.